chal1jer/docker_2021/README.md

-Simple exercices to test en practice with Docker.
+Simple exercices to test and practice with Docker.